My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 Simply take the jumper cables and connect the red terminals to the red terminals of the battery and the black to black terminal of the battery.
 If the car still doesn’t start, and the battery records voltage near 12V after a jump start, the issue is something else.

-2. Corroded Battery Terminals
+2. Corroded Battery Terminals Preventing Reliable Power Transfer to Starter

-Corroded battery terminals can also cause your car sometimes not to start.
+Corroded battery terminals can also cause your car not to start.
 When a battery terminal corrodes, it starts to leak current which then results in a low voltage condition.

 As a result of this corrosion, the battery may not be able to deliver the charge it once had.
 This causes the car to turn over and not start.